Helicopter pilot walks away from crash landing in Waipio Valley

 ADVERTISING

-A 39-year-old pilot was injured but able to walk away from a helicopter crash in Waipio Valley this morning, authorities said.
+A 39-year-old pilot Wednesday was injured in a helicopter crash in Waipio Valley but was able to walk away, authorities said.

-The pilot of a Hughes 369E helicopter was taken to North Hawaii Community Hospital in serious condition after the 7:05 a.m. accident, according to the Hawaii County Fire Department.
+The pilot of the Hughes 369E helicopter operated by K&S Helicopters, doing business as Paradise Helicopters, was taken to North Hawaii Community Hospital in serious condition after the 7:05 a.m. incident, according to the Hawaii County Fire Department.

-The crash occurred about 200 yards mauka of Honokaa-Waipio Road (Highway 240), near Lookout Road.

-The pilot, who was the sole occupant of the helicopter, was ambulatory after the crash, treated by paramedics at the scene and taken to the hospital, fire officials said.
+The crash occurred on private property about 200 yards mauka of Honokaa- Waipio Road, near Lookout Road.
+The pilot, who was the sole occupant of the helicopter, was treated by paramedics at the scene and taken to the hospital, fire officials said.

 Having trouble with comments?
 Learn more here.